RMI/metals-guidance/README.md

 ### Key Terms
 Some key terms for understanding the data model extension:

-#### Abatement Technology
+#### Low Carbon or Abatement Tech
-  A qualitative label of the techology used to reduce emissions in the steel supply chain.
-For more information please refer to section 2.4 of the [accounting guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)
+  A qualitative label of the techology used to reduce emissions in the steel and aluminum supply chains.
+For more information please refer to section 2.4 of the [steel accounting guidance.](https://github.com/RMI/steel-guidance/blob/main/RMI%20Horizon%20Zero%20Steel%20Guidance.pdf)

 #### Credits
   Avoided emissions outside the fixed systems boundary.
 Credits are required to be seperately reported from the total emissions intensity.